Toshka0108/ClearData-CourseProject/CodeBook.md

 * fBodyGyroMag
 * fBodyGyroJerkMag

--mean() and std() corresponds to the mean and standart deviation of the corresponding variable.
+-mean() and -std() corresponds to the mean and standart deviation of the corresponding variable.
+-x, -y and -z corresponds to the direction.